Prospectus and Results

 The school's performance tables, as prepared and published by the Department for Education, can be accessed online by clicking this link.

-These results are not current as the government announced that it will not publish any school or college level educational performance data based on tests, assessments or exams for 2020.
+These results are not current as the government announced that it would not publish any school or college level educational performance data based on tests, assessments or exams for 2020 or 2021.